 For the purposes of these accounts, the 'NAMA Group' comprises the parent entity NAMA (the Agency) and all entities shown in Chart 1 on page 10.
-The Agency owns 49% of the shares in NAMAI and the remaining 51% of the shares are held by private investors.
+At the reporting date, the Agency owned 49% of the shares in NAMAI and the remaining 51% of the shares were held by private investors.
+On 26 May 2020, NAMA exercised its option to purchase the private investors' 51% shareholding in NAMAI.